Horsetail: benefits, dosage, contraindications

 full-leaffull-leafempty-leafempty-leaf

-In vitro and animal studies indicate that aqueous and hydroalcoholic extracts of horsetail have both antioxidant and anti-inflammatory effects due to the presence of flavonoid constituents and other phenolic compounds.
+Research in vitro and in animals show that aqueous and hydroalcoholic extracts of horsetail have both antioxidant and anti-inflammatory effects due to the presence of flavonoid constituents and other phenolic compounds.

 Analgesic